Argentina says wants to bring all debt under Argentine law

-BUENOS AIRES (Reuters) - Argentina’s government said on Wednesday its long-term plan was to bring all its sovereign debt governed by foreign law under Argentine legislation.
+BUENOS AIRES, Aug 27 (Reuters) - Argentina’s government said on Wednesday its long-term plan was to bring all its sovereign debt governed by foreign law under Argentine legislation.

 Latin America’s No. 3 economy tipped into default on July 31 after a U.S. court prevented it from servicing debt held under U.S. legislation until it had settled with a group of U.S. investment funds suing the country over their bondholdings.